 Fixed Charge Coverage Ratio Template

-This Fixed Charge Coverage Ratio Template will show you how to compute the fixed charge coverage ratio using annual expenses and EBIT figures.
+This Fixed Charge Coverage Ratio Template will show you how to compute the fixed charge coverage ratio using annual expenses and EBITDA figures.

 Here is a preview of the template: